 The following is an excerpt from Petfinder.com’s The Adopted Dog Bible

 - Reduce or eliminate table scraps and treats.
 These are often high in fat and calories, which contribute to obesity.
-Alternatively, if you feed a small amount of low-fat treats, reduce the amount of your dog’s normal meal to balance those calories.
+Alternatively, if you feed a small number of low-fat treats, reduce the amount of your dog’s normal meal to balance those calories.

 - Reduce the amount fed at each meal.
-If you are feeding your dog a commercial pet food, you can easily calculate the proper amount of food by using a measuring cup or scoop.
+If you are feeding your dog commercial pet food, you can easily calculate the proper amount of food by using a measuring cup or scoop.
 If your dog weighs forty pounds and his ideal weight is thirty pounds, feed him the suggested amount for a thirty-pound dog.

 - Increase the amount of exercise your dog receives.
-Walking and fetching are two favorite activities that not only burn calories, but also build muscle and endurance.
+Walking and fetching are two favorite activities that not only burn calories but also build muscle and endurance.